 Hardiness Zone: 2a

-Shirley Tulip features beautiful white cup-shaped flowers with purple edges at the ends of the stems in mid spring, which are most effective when planted in groupings.
+Shirley Tulip has masses of beautiful white cup-shaped flowers with purple edges at the ends of the stems in mid spring, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-It's sword-like leaves remain green in color throughout the season.
+Its sword-like leaves remain green in color throughout the season.
 The fruit is not ornamentally significant.

 Shirley Tulip is an herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

-This is a relatively low maintenance perennial, and should not require much pruning, except when necessary, such as to remove dieback.
+This is a relatively low maintenance plant, and should not require much pruning, except when necessary, such as to remove dieback.
 It has no significant negative characteristics.

 Shirley Tulip is recommended for the following landscape applications;

 Shirley Tulip will grow to be about 12 inches tall at maturity extending to 16 inches tall with the flowers, with a spread of 8 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 4 inches apart.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.